Human-Conscious Software

 Depth

-Depth, not distraction, designs for focus, not infinite scrolls.
-Every pixel earns its place, helping people complete tasks and return to real life.
+Depth and not distraction, designs for focus rather than infinite scrolls.
+Every pixel earns its place and helps people complete tasks and return to real life.

 Circle